 Having been well acquainted with Ed Boks’ management acumen over the years, I recruited him to manage the complicated and sensitive year-long process of closing the award winning G2 Gallery in Venice, CA… It was important to me that this respected institution was closed with the dignity and veneration it had earned over the years.
-Mr. Boks graciously accepted this assignment as a personal favor to me; and I could not be happier with the results. (entire letter here)” – Dan Gottlieb, Owner/Founder/Philanthropist
+Mr. Boks graciously accepted this assignment as a personal favor to me; and I could not be happier with the results. (entire letter here) – Dan Gottlieb, Owner/Founder/Philanthropist

 Ed Boks’ vision brought YHS to a place of leadership in the animal welfare industry, and inspired our organization to create an extremely safe community for animals in need.
 We remain grateful for the numerous contributions Ed has made toward YHS’s lifesaving work and will continue to build on the solid foundation created during his six-year tenure.
-We remain committed to our No Kill Ethic, which is at the heart of all we do at our organization. – Jerry Kipp, President of the Board of Directors, Yavapai Humane Society
+We remain committed to his No Kill Ethic, which is at the heart of all we do at our organization. – Jerry Kipp, President of the Board of Directors, Yavapai Humane Society

 Under Ed Boks’ leadership this City revamped the way we treat and care for our pets and animals.
 The “no kill‟ policy became a central component of our animal services strategy.
 Pet adoptions are up, shelters expanded at a rapid rate, and “spay and neuter‟ has become more than just a call to action; it is the law in Los Angeles.
 We look forward to building on his legacy and continuing to make [Los Angeles] the gold standard for pet protection.” – Los Angeles Mayor Antonio Villaraigosa

 At the time Ed Boks was brought on as executive director [in New York City], Animal Care and Control was in need of major improvement.
 Faced with significant challenges, Mr. Boks brought a new vision and energy to the organization, especially in the pursuit of making New York a no-kill city.
 Under his leadership, Animal Care and Control made progress in improving conditions in animal shelters, increasing adoption rates, improving public perception of the organization, and growing the volunteer program.
 Mr. Boks was a key player in setting Animal Care and Control in a new direction and served effectively as a turnaround CEO.
 Mr. Boks is energetic, intelligent, knowledgeable and deeply committed to the field of animal welfare. – Dr. Thomas Frieden, M.D., M.P.H. – New York City Public Health Commissioner Appointed by President Obama to serve as the Director of the Center for Disease Control

 Ed Boks was a most creative member of the Public Health team, always finding innovative ways to improve services for the animals, developing methods to expand adoptions and lower the euthanasia.
 Under his direction we lowered the euthanasia frequency from over 50,000 animals a year to 20,000.
 Our rate per capita fell to one of the lowest in the nation.
 Ed was also very good at finding financial support from outside of government funding to help support the organization.
 I would strongly recommend Mr. Ed Boks for any public administrative position, especially one that relates to pets, animal control, and the management of a public agency in which relations with the community is critical. – Jonathan Weisbuch, MD, MPH, FACPM: Former Director of Los Angeles Public Health Department and Maricopa County Public Health Department, and Maricopa County Chief Health Officer

 Best Friends worked closely with Ed Boks when he was director of Animal Care and Control in Maricopa County (Phoenix, AZ).
 At a time when city and county animal control departments were way behind the curve, compared to private humane organizations, Ed was one of the nation’s first animal control directors to embrace the “no-kill” movement.
 Rather than being a reluctant follower, he led the charge, pioneered spay/neuter and adoption programs, and achieved remarkable results in Maricopa County, New York City and then Los Angeles. – Michael Mountain: Past President & Founder of Best Friends Animal Society

 “Ed Boks’ leadership paved the way for higher standards for companion animals in New York City.
 He took on the impossible position as head of NYC’s Animal Care & Control, yet was able to create progress for the animals and bring significant attention to their sad plight.” – Jennifer Panton, President